Review 2017 Best

 See How Eligibility Can Increase Cash Collections

-Today, almost all medical claims to health insurance are submitted to payers for reimbursement on the CMS-1500 Professional electronic claim form for ambulatory (walk in, walk out), while the UB-04 claim form is used for non-ambulatory medical claims such as hospitals where patients must be admitted.
-State Workman’s Compensation uses the Professional claim form as well, but a few states like New York have their own claim form.
+Today, almost all medical claims to health benefit payers are submitted to insurances for reimbursement on the CMS-1500 Professional electronic claim form for ambulatory visits and procedures (walk in, walk out).
+However, non-ambulatory visits and procedures, such as when a patient is admitted to a hospital, are sent for reimbursement on the UB-04 claim form (institution / facility claims).
+State Workman’s Compensation uses the Professional claim form as well, but a few states like New York have their own Workmen’s Comp claim form.

 For years, medical billers typed these insurance forms up by hand on a typewriter and then mailed them to the payer, but as recently as 25 years ago software companies began to develop coding programs to speed up claim processing and to improve claim accuracy for faster adjudication.
-Today, almost all states require that medical insurance claims be filed electronically.
-And most are, but secondary and tertiary payments are still typically sent in as paper claims.
-In fact amazingly insurance payers still receive millions of paper claims a year.
+Today, almost all states require medical insurance claims to be filed electronically, and most are, but low-volume claims, and secondary and tertiary payments are still typically sent in as paper claims.
+Amazingly, insurance payers still receive millions of these types of paper claims each month.

-The best billing software not only serves as the vehicle for healthcare organizations to transmit medical claims to insurance companies, but they also serve a to communicate critical information between the insurance company and the medical practice to improve practice management.
+The thing that software does best is to organize and streamline processes.
+Billing software evolved to not only serve as the vehicle for healthcare organizations to transmit electronic claims to insurance companies, but to communicate critical information between the insurance company and the medical practice, and to improve work-flows and tasks at the practice level.

 The best medical software solution gives physicians and office staff instant communication to see if a patient has insurance coverage – this is where electronic eligibility comes into play.
 It also gives electronic pathways for insurance companies to send electronic reconciliation files containing information about what claims were paid, how much was paid, and what claims they are not going to pay – this is where electronic remittance advice (ERA) comes into play.

-The best practice management systems also provide communication pathways between the medical office and the patient.
-These pathways give tremendous value by helping practices manage the portion of their revenue that comes directly from patients paying out of pocket or from health shared savings (HSA) or flexible spending accounts (FSA) for their co-pays, co-insurance, and outstanding balances.
+The best practice management systems also provide tremendous value by helping practices manage A/R, and the portion of their revenue that comes directly from patients paying out of pocket or from health shared savings (HSA) or flexible spending accounts (FSA) for their co-pays, co-insurance, and outstanding balances.

 The Types of Medical Billing Software